Frequently Asked Questions about Downtown Parking

 - What additional plans does the city have to alleviate parking issues in downtown?

 The city has entered into a long-term lease agreement with First United Methodist Church for its property at the southwest corner of Kentucky and Lamar streets.
 The city is constructing 47 new spaces at the church lot, which already has 44 spaces.
 These spots are available for public use anytime except Sunday during morning services.
 The city is also constructing approximately 70 spaces on the old Wysong hospital lot at the northeast corner of Tennessee and Hunt streets.
 The new spaces bring the total capacity to about 180 spaces.

-When construction of the nine-acre mixed-use development at the southwest corner of Davis Street and McDonald Street is completed in 2018, approximately 320 parking spots will be available for public use.
+When construction of Davis at the Square at the southwest corner of Davis Street and McDonald Street is completed in 2018, approximately 320 parking spots will be available for public use.

 The city is also looking into additional parking options on land it already owns, including the site of the old water tower and fire station located at Davis and Chestnut streets.
 Additionally, the city is exploring options to improve lighting, security and wayfinding in downtown.